Katrine-Marie/react-robofriends/README.md

 # robofriends

-A React app to explore the core concepts of the framework.
+A React+Redux app.
+Made to explore the core concepts of the framework.